 Q.1: Overview of Play

 QuikWars is a skirmish wargame in which players with construction-brick armies send them onto a construction-brick battlefield to engage in vicious construction-brick combat.
 Players set up their battlefield and armies however they like.
-Players interested in fairness may choose wildly mismatched armies will work just as well.
+Players may choose to field similar armies in coordinated colors, but mismatched mishmash armies work just as well.
 As long as minifigs get brutally and hilariously slaughtered, everybody goes home happy.

 After rolling dice to determine the order of play, players take turns orchestrating manuevers and assaults until only one army is left standing.